realitytracing/Reality-Tracing-WIP/human-foundations/free-will-and-salience.md

+---

-# Free Will and Salience
+title: Free Will and Salience

+---

 ## Status and Intent